basho-labs/little_riak_book/en/06-notes.md

 ## A Short Note on RiakCS

-*Riak CS* is Basho's open source extension to Riak to allow your cluster to act as a remote storage mechanism, comparable to (and compatible with) Amazon's S3.
-There are several reasons you may wish to host your own cloud storage mechanism (security, legal reasons, you already own lots of hardware, cheaper at scale).
+*Riak CS* is Basho's open-source extension to Riak that allows your cluster to act as a remote object storage mechanism, comparable to (and compatible with) Amazon's S3.
+There are several reasons why you may want to host your own cloud storage mechanism (security, legal reasons, you already own lots of hardware, cheaper at scale).
-This is not covered in this short book, though I may certainly be bribed to write one.
+Riak CS is not covered in this short book, but I may certainly be bribed to write one.

 ## A Short Note on MDC

-*MDC*, or Multi Data Center, is a commercial extension to Riak provided by Basho.
+*MDC*, or Multi-Datacenter, is a commercial extension to Riak provided by Basho.
 While the documentation is freely available, the source code is not.
 If you reach a scale where keeping multiple Riak clusters in sync on a local or global scale is necessary, I would recommend considering this option.